nveenstra/ludacris/README.md

 	•	Open Source Only — no proprietary dependencies or cloud lock-in.
 	•	Locally Hosted — fully deployable on-premises for institutional sovereignty.
 	•	Extensible and Adaptable — modular architecture that grows with your needs.
+	•	Chat only interface — reduce the overhead of front-end development changes and focus on AI interaction for queries, visualisations and data import- and export.

 ### Architecture Overview